-There are several kinds of pregnancy pillow.
+There are several kinds of pregnancy pillows.
 The most common type is a long (up to 5 feet) tube-shaped pregnancy body pillow, which can be bent into various shapes to cradle and support the body, or simply lie alongside the body to keep the side-sleeper in a comfortable position.
-Second in popularity comes the same tube, but contoured into a permanent U-shape or horseshoe shape, and usually with more filling, like an overstuffed cushion.
+Second in popularity comes to the same tube but contoured into a permanent U-shape or horseshoe shape, and usually with more filling, like an overstuffed cushion.
 The third distinct type is designed to fit underneath the lower back, and hold the baby bump in a comfortable position when lying on the side.
 It can come in a bean, butterfly or wedge shape.

-Most pregnancy pillows are a variation on one of these three themes, and pregnancy pillow reviews will usually explain the shape, size and variety of support offered.
+Most pregnancy pillows are a variation on one of these three themes, and pregnancy pillow reviews will usually explain the shape, size, and variety of support offered.

 Why Pregnant Women Should Sleep on Their Side